openopus/ng-pane-manager2/examples/02-custom-header/README.md

 Here the template variables are used to pass data from the component back out to the pane manager.
 For more information on the template variables available to leaf templates and the types of these variables, check out the interface `LeafNodeContext`.
 All leaf node templates are instantiated with a context of this type, and it provides access to some more advanced features.

 The `header` field of the `pane` template variable (which is bound to the `$implicit` field of `LeafNodeContext`) provides read-write access to the header of the pane — it can be read to retrieve the current pane header and written to update it with a new value for the current pane, without affecting any other panes.
+Here it is written to when a value is available for the `$header` field of `CustomHeaderComponent`.

 Now that the templates have changed, the fields `fooHeader` and `barHeader` can be removed and the layout can be updated in the constructor: